-The activated charcoal detox is a trending diet that claims to help with weight loss and keeping off the kilos by detoxifying the body of stored toxins.
+The activated charcoal detox is a diet that some believe may assist with weight loss by detoxifying the body, though scientific evidence supporting these claims is currently lacking.

 But does the evidence stack up?
 Will the charcoal detox help you shed the unwanted kilos and keep it off?